-This aquarium filter also used different compartments for each filter medium, which means you can able to just pull out one media without disturbing the other.
+It used different compartments for each filter medium, which means you can pull out one media without disturbing the other.

-The Fluval C power filter applies to 40 to 70 gallons of the aquarium, depends on the model you choose.
-The filtration ability of this filter model is 264 gallons per hour.
-However, you can adjust the water flow rate as per your demand.
+The Fluval C power filter applies to 40 to 70 gallons of the aquarium, depending on the model you choose.
+You can regulate the water flow rate as per your demand.

-Power consumption also very low, around 3W.
-Apart from all the benefits of this aquarium filter, some users noticed that it is not quite, over time noise gets louder
+Apart from all the benefits, some users noticed that it is a bit noisy; over time, the noise gets louder.

 The most crucial criterion is the size of the aquarium.
 If you have a 50-gallon tank, you can’t buy an aquarium filter intended for 40 gallons.
 The manufacturer always specifies the recommended size of the fish tank.

-A good habit is to buy a bigger size filter.
-So that, it is capable of filtering more than the water your aquarium holds.
-If you do so, you will get additional benefits in terms of water clarity and less maintenance.
+A good habit is to buy a bigger size filter, capable of filtering more than the water your aquarium holds.
+If you do so, you’ll get additional benefits in water clarity & less maintenance.

 All sorts of aquarium filters are not suitable for you.
-There are numerous types of them, like Power filter, Canister filter, internal filters, etc. They perform the same filtering job differently.
+There are numerous types of them, like Power filters, Canister filters, internal filters, etc. They perform the same filtering job differently.
 Moreover, they have distinct features, advantages, and disadvantages.

 The best aquarium filter for large tanks is the canister type filter.
-Furthermore, it is applicable in all size of the aquarium, but a bit expensive.
-For small and medium-sized tanks, peoples usually go for power filters or internal filters because of affordable prices.
+It is applicable in all sizes of the aquarium but is a bit expensive.
+Therefore, people usually go for power filters or internal filters for small and medium-sized tanks because of affordable prices.

-Which aquarium filter to buy also relies on the number of fishes you have.
-A general rule is you can host two neon tetra size (3.5 cm) fish in every gallon of water.
-If you have a 10-gallon tank, you can keep 20 fishes, which will be optimum.
-If you add more fishes, then you need a bigger filter than specified for a 10-gallon tank.
+Which aquarium filter to buy also relies on the number of fish you have.
+If you have a 10-gallon tank, you can keep ten fishes of Neon-tetra size (3.5 inches), which will be optimum.
+If you add more fish, then you need a bigger filter than specified for a 10-gallon tank.